Skip to content

 Lagoon adaptions#

-The default exposed port of python containers is port 8800.
+The default exposed port of Python containers is port 8800.

 Persistent storage is configurable in Lagoon, using the lagoon.type: python-persistent.
 See the docs for more info